 Whether old or young, ugly or beautiful, even male or female, there’s just something about witches that terrifies us to the core.
 Perhaps it’s their reputation for throwing human body parts into bubbling cauldrons; maybe it’s their alleged pacts with Satan.
 Witches have been the basis of horror for centuries, from the era of Salem and burning the accused at the stake to today, as cries of witch hunts fill the news and air around us.
 While plenty of “good witches” have graced the silver screens, we’ll always have a special place in our dark hearts for the evil ones.

 With the recent resurgence of occult horror movies (Suspiria, The Witch, A Dark Song, to name a few), has come another era of modern witch movies.
 These spooky tales combine all kinds of terror to create a new form of witchcraft horror.
 This trend shows no sign of stopping, either, with upcoming films like Midsommar and The Turning scheduled for the coming months.
-Get back to the originals–and the latest terrors–with these witchy picks.
-Get out your broomstick and black hat, and settle in for a night of terror with these nine bone-chilling witch movies.
+That's why we rounded up our favorite with movies—from must-see originals to the latest bewitching terrors—for your viewing pleasure.

 1. The Witches (1990)